Guide

 The D/E ratio gives you a number that reflects your debt-to-equity ratio.
 A lower number means your business relies more on equity than debt.
 This can also mean you have more financial flexibility.

 A higher number suggests you rely more on debt than equity.
-This might also indicate a higher level of financial risk because you have more debts to pay.
-This can be risky in economic downturns.
+This may mean you have more financial obligations, so it's important to monitor your ratio, especially during economic changes.

 The specific risk might vary by industry.
 Industries that must invest in new equipment or plants may have a higher debt-to-equity ratio than other industries.
-Additionally, you may have periods of higher ratio if you’re using debt to strategically fund growth.
+You may also see a higher ratio if you use debt to help your business grow.

 Debt-to-asset ratio

-The debt-to-asset ratio tells you how much of your assets are financed through debt.
-This shows you how much financial leverage your business uses.
+The debt-to-asset ratio tells you how much of your assets are paid for with borrowed money.

 The formula for calculating the debt-to-asset ratio is: